 Can you dramatically improve your singing in mid-life?
 Danish psychologist Susanne Bargmann committed to a strict regime of deliberate practice to find out.

-As a child Susanne Bargmann dreamt of becoming a professional vocalist but self-doubt and performance anxiety caused her to turn her back on this ambition.
-Instead she became a successful psychologist and a mother-of-two, but one regret lingered: she had never reached her potential as a singer.
+As a child Susanne Bargmann dreamt of becoming a professional singer, but self-doubt and performance anxiety caused her to turn her back on this ambition.
+Instead Bargmann became a successful psychologist, but one regret lingered: she had never reached her potential as a vocalist.

 That all changed when Bargmann decided to test the theory that “it takes 10,000 hours to become an expert”.
 This concept, popularised by Malcolm Gladwell in his book Outliers, can be traced back to K Anders Ericsson.
-The Swedish academic studied top performers in sport, music, computer programming, mathematics and business and found one thing set them apart from their peers: deliberate practice.
+The Swedish academic studied top performers in sport, music, mathematics and business and found one thing set them apart from their peers: deliberate practice.
 Those who reached the top of their respective fields had engaged in more deliberate practice – that’s good quality, goal-oriented practice, not boring, mindless exercises – than their counterparts.

 Bargmann, by this time was a mother-of-two in her 40s, committed to deliberate singing practice for at least an hour a day.
-It took bucketloads of resolve and motivation to stick to the strict regime but after much hard work something incredible happened; her vocal abilities improved remarkably.
-She went on to record her own songs and now has a successful singing career in her homeland.
+It took bucketloads of resolve and motivation to stick to the strict regime but after much hard work something incredible happened – her singing improved remarkably.
+She went on to release her own music and now has a successful singing career in her homeland Denmark.
 She spoke to iSing.

-iSing: How did you find the time to commit to practising for one hour a day?
+iSing: How did you find the time to practise for one hour a day?

 Susanne Bargmann: It was hard at first because I had my job, my children and my friends – and practising singing is noisy.
 You can’t practice in public without bothering people, and I couldn’t practice for long at home without bothering my family.
 The first obstacle was to find a way to fit it into my daily life.
 Fortunately, I drive a lot for work and nobody can hear me sing when I’m in my car.
 Once I figured out how to practice in my car, it became easier to get one hour of practice done every day.